 Cutting Too Low

-Cutting the grass way too short will make it more susceptible to weeds and less able to withstand extreme weather conditions.
-You should avoid over-mowing because it is unhealthy for the grass and results in an unappealing appearance.
+Mowing the grass too short can make it vulnerable to weeds and less resilient in extreme weather conditions.
+Over-mowing should be avoided as it can harm the grass and lead to an unappealing appearance.

 Cutting Wet Grass